Dairy Nutrition Education

 Serving Up MyPlate: A Yummy Curriculum

-Serving Up MyPlate is a collection of classroom materials to help elementary school teachers integrate nutrition education into math, science, English, language arts, and health.
+Serving Up MyPlate is a collection of classroom materials to help elementary school teachers integrate lesson plans on nutrition into math, science, English, language arts, and health.
 The curriculum introduces the importance of eating from all five food groups using the MyPlate icon and a variety of hands–on activities.
 Students also learn the importance of physical activity to staying healthy.

 Breakfast Makes It Happen!

 Smart Starts Worksheet

 Students (grades 1 to 3) explore the importance of eating breakfast.
 They review the Five Food Groups and learn about the “3-out-of-5” rule and use the rule to plan breakfast menus.

 What’s Your Breakfast I.Q.? worksheet

 Students in grades 4 to 6 discuss the relationships among breakfast, a healthful diet and performance.
 Students learn that by combining foods from the Five Food Groups, they can plan a nutritious breakfast.